-1 ברכות עניני תשובה.
+&lt;sup>1 ברכות עניני תשובה.
 R' C.B. added that the fly is annoying, but harmless if ignored, like the Yetzer Hara.

-2 Talmud Brachos .our commentary is based partially on Nefesh HaChaim, Shir HaChaim, and others.
+&lt;sup>2 Talmud Brachos .סא.
+Our commentary is based partially on Nefesh HaChaim, Shir HaChaim, and others.

-3 Koheles Υ, according to Rashi.
-Cf. Targum ad loc. and Tikunei Zohar (ζ).
-At times, the Yetzer Hara leads to the left side, the secondary, base direction, to choose sin foolishly.
-At other times, it directs rightward, the primary direction of the wise heart, tricking one to think that evil is intellectually correct.
-Based on above sources.
+&lt;sup>3 Koheles $\aleph$ , ', according to Rashi.
+The Targum there quotes the above mentioned Gemara in Brachos which states that it sits between the two entrances of the heart.
+See also Tikunei Zohar ( $\flat$ ).
+The two entrances lead to the left side, the secondary, base direction, to choose sin foolishly - as we have described the fly choosing rotten matter.
+At other times, it directs rightward, the primary direction of the wise heart, tricking one to think that evil is intellectually correct - as we have described the fly ruining fine wisdom-like oil.

-4 Based on Yerushalmi Brachos $[\pi, \pi]$ which writes that when R' Chanina Ben Dosa's prayers were fluent on his lips, they brought healing, sourced in this verse.
+&lt;sup>4 Based on Yerushalmi Brachos $[\pi, \pi]$ which writes that when R' Chanina Ben Dosa's prayers were fluent on his lips, they brought healing, sourced in this verse.
 So, too, when Torah is fluent on a person's lips, it heals him physically and spiritually.
 Similarly, one can suggest that the "Word of Hashem" is also a reference to His words of Torah.
 Note how the fly's song is a continuation and a flip-side of that of the wild goose.

-THE SONG OF THE SEA GIANTS1
+THE SONG OF THE SEA GIANTS